-If you are interested in standing in our spring elections, then you might like to take a look at the nomination information below, as it contains a lot of the detail you will need to make your decision.
-In addition, any of the current student officers can answer any questions you might have or you can browse the resources available on our election information page.
+If you are interested in standing in our Executive Offiver Elections, then you might like to take a look at the nomination information below, as it contains a lot of the detail you will need in order to make your decision.
+In addition, any of the current Executive Officers can answer any questions you might have or you can browse the resources available on our election information page.

 Manifesto - What do I need to write on my nomination?